py-coder-deva/py-coder-deva/README.md

 I'm [Devashish](https://github.com/py-coder-deva) , Python Programmer based in India.

-I am someone who tries to develop himself every single day.
+I am someone who tries to develop himself every single day and grow as a programmer.

 I have Engineering degrees from NIT Raipur and IIT Kharagpur.